Bobbyberta/tile-sum/README.md

 ### Styling

-The site uses Tailwind CSS via CDN.
-You can customize colors and styles by modifying the Tailwind classes in the HTML files.
-To use a specific Tailwind version or customize the configuration, you would need to set up a build process, but the CDN version works well for this project.
+The site uses Tailwind CSS built with PostCSS.
+You can customize colors and styles by:
+- Modifying Tailwind classes in the HTML files (`index.html`, `puzzle.html`, `script.js`)
+- Updating `tailwind.config.js` to customize the theme, colors, or add plugins
+- After making changes, rebuild the CSS with `npm run build:css` (or use `npm run watch:css` for automatic rebuilding during development)

 ## Browser Support